cbrun/cbrun.github.io/_posts/2015-08-18-introducing-aql.md

 * `[/]` is using the Acceleo MTL interpreter
 * `<%%>` is using the Acceleo2/Legacy interpreter
 * `AQL` uses the AQL interpeter
-* `Service:` uses the service: interpreter which basically just does a dispatch to a Java method
+* `Service:` uses the service: interpreter which dispatch to a Java method defined by the Specifier
-* `feature:` : is a direct access to an EStructuralFeature
+* `feature:` : is only using direct access to a attributes, references or hardcoded logic for eAllContents for instance.
 * `Service over AQL` : uses the same Java services as service: but dispatch those through aql, for comparison.

 I created a diagram instance for every diagram description on top of a simple Ecore model, the corresponding diagrams have 3267 elements (node, edges, list items).
 After a "warmup" phase,  I trigger an explicit *refresh* of the diagram while profiling with Yourkit in tracing (non-adaptative) mode.